|Nutrition Facts (per serving)|

 Next time you're having a spring or summer party, try this virgin piña colada recipe.
 This drink is so refreshing and rich tasting, you won't even miss the alcohol.

-The Pina Colada is a blended or iced cocktail originating from Puerto Rico.
+The piña colada is a blended or iced cocktail that originated in Puerto Rico.
 It's usually made with white rum, coconut cream, and pineapple juice.
 In this easy nonalcoholic recipe, just nix the rum and use coconut milk instead of the coconut cream.

-Since we are using frozen pineapple chunks, you won't really need to add as much ice to these Pina Coladas.
+Since the recipe uses frozen pineapple chunks, you really don't need to add as much ice to these piña coladas.
 Start with 1/4 cup and add more if you want a frostier drink.
 Blend it up until the consistency is smooth and creamy.

 The traditional piña colada is garnished with either a pineapple wedge, a maraschino cherry, or both.
 Feel free to garnish with what you like, including a little paper umbrella.